 Baton Rouge Landscape Care from Winter to Spring: Thriving Through Transition

-Brad Magee • Jan 24, 2024
+Brad Magee • January 24, 2024

 While the winter season in Louisiana is typically short-lived and mild, Baton Rouge has experienced several hard freezes this season, possibly impacting the health of your landscape plants.
 As the weather transitions from cooler winter temps into a more spring-like pattern over the next several weeks, it's time to start preparing your landscape plants to flourish as the season changes.
 Several vital steps are needed to set up your landscape for a healthy and thriving spring, which should be done from late February (after the harshness of winter is over) through mid-March.